mbarnettHMX/beneficial-ownership-engine/docs/deployment/AKS_DEPLOY.md

  ![image](images%2Fimage.png)

 ## 7. Install the ssl certificate

-Before deploying the final app lets setup the SSL.
-For that we will be using lets-encrypt along with cert-manager and implement the ssl using Cluster issuer.
+Before deploying the final application it is necessary to setup a SSL.
+Use lets-encrypt along with cert-manager and implement the sSSLl using Cluster issuer.

 ```bash
 > helm repo add jetstack https://charts.jetstack.io